Primula aureata

 Primula aureata is a species of flowering plant from the family Primulaceae.

 Description

 Primula aureata is a perennial plant growing up to 5cm tall.
 The leaves are broad with rounded tips, they form a rosette around the base of the plant.
 They are also irregularly toothed to give a sharp appearance.
 Leaves are coated in a silvery white farina.
 Flowers are white around the rim and yellow towards the centre.
 Each petal is also toothed.

 Primula aureata also has a subspecies known as Primula aureata fimbriata, which possess much smaller flowers.

-Distribution
+Distribution and habitat

-This species is native to Nepal and East Himalaya.
+This species is native to Nepal and the Eastern Himalayas.
 In Nepal it can be found growing in both Langtang and Gosainkund.

-Habitat

 Primula aureata grows in rocky habitats, on steep, sometimes vertical mountain faces at altitudes between 3600 and 4300m.

-It can also be found living nearby to water sources such as rivers and lakes.
+P. aureata can also be found living nearby to water sources such as rivers and lakes.
 It can even occasionally be found growing under waterfalls.